OnlineRBACFixing/cybersecurity2019/README.md

 # Comparison Results

-Solutions obtained for the above benchamrks by using FM, MP, and RMS (timeout=1200 sec) to perform RBAC maintenance tasks.
+Solutions obtained for the above benchmarks by using FM, MP, and RMS (timeout=1200 sec) to perform RBAC maintenance tasks.
 For RMS, solutions are evaluate with 11 values of B sampled at regular intervals.
 Solutions are positioned according to their average simplicity (x axis) and similarity (y axis).

 ## SmallComp